 Novashare

-This is THE social media plugin to guide your readers to all the networks and add all the Pin descriptions you want.
+Novashare is THE social media plugin to guide your readers to all the networks and add all the Pin descriptions you want.
 The code is lean, so it runs reliably and you get very fast support from the developer.
 It will make very little impact on page speed scores.

 Scriptless Social Sharing

 This is a totally free social sharing plugin that’s so lightweight it makes virtually no impact on your page loading speed.
-It doesn’t have all the features of Novashare – mainly it’s missing a lot of the networks I want.
+It doesn’t have all the features of Novashare – mainly it’s missing a lot of the networks I want, like Flipboard.
 But that’s definitely not absolutely necessary.
 People mostly share from their phones.
 To me, the buttons are there to remind them to share, not necessarily to be used.

 Affiliate Programs for Bloggers